pingidentity/pipeline-example-application/README.md

 ./scripts/local_feature_deploy.sh
 ```

+> [!NOTE]
-> Note - If you want to see what Terraform will do without actually deploying, provide the `--dry-run` flag to the script.
+> If you want to see what Terraform will do without actually deploying, provide the `--dry-run` flag to the script.
 This flag generates the Terraform configuration without applying it by running `terraform plan`.

 4. Confirm the deployment by examining the Davinci flow in the PingOne console in the development environment matching the ID you provided.
 Click on the Davinci link from the PingOne console to open the DaVinci console and select **Flows** from the left navigation panel.
 Click on the **PingOne DaVinci Registration Example** flow to view the configuration.